 I have this image of what my future house will look like.
-Sometimes, during my deepest moments of procrastination, I will browse listicles instructing how to decorate your house in certain styles, or outfit rooms in furniture inspired by books or movies.
+Sometimes, during my deepest moments of procrastination, I will browse listicles instructing how to decorate your house in certain styles, or outfit rooms in furniture and made to measure curtains inspired by books or movies.
 I’ll look at the Crate and Barrel, Pottery Barn, Anthropologie, and Urban Outfitters catalogues before realizing that their contents are definitely out of my budget.
 I then hike (er, click) over to the Ikea and Target websites, making my own lists, daydreams, and plans for what my future house will look like.
 And yet my dreams of my beautiful future home come to a shrieking halt when I reflect upon the overwhelming cost of decorating and furnishing your home.

 I love home decor as much as the next person—until I realize just how much it all costs.
 I’m all about decorating and know perfectly well what the interior and exterior of my ideal home will look like.
 Pale mint green walls in the living room, beautiful white bookcases, teak dish sets, adorable lamp shades, and bohemian bedding.
 A wooden bench in the garden and a beautiful white vase, always full of flowers, at the kitchen window.
 Essentially, it’s a dream of mine to deck my future home with things that emit peace, and unity.
 Why?
 This is the house where I will spend the vast majority of my years, where my husband and I will grow together, where we will have dogs, and grow a garden, maybe get some chickens, all the while living contentedly and peacefully.
 We call it our perma-house.